As smart hubs take control of more of our home technology, choosing the right controller is essential to best manage your existing and future devices.

 |Price||(For the latest prices and discounts, check here)||For the latest prices and discounts, check here|

 Final Recommendation – SmartThings vs Iris

 Comparing the two devices, the SmartThings Hub at least has some style and design to it, while the Iris Smart Hub looks dull and functional at best.
-Both are officially priced at just $99 but the Iris at least is available for a lot less if you shop around.
+Both are officially priced the same but the Iris at least is available for a lot less if you shop around.